Power Esports Conference: 2025–26 season

+Match Point was produced by Boise State Esports in collaboration with the Idaho Air National Guard, and was hosted by local radio personality Michael Fisher.
+The show ran during the first and second semester, and showcased all matchups from around the league from the previous week, as well as previewed upcoming matchups.

+Splitscreen was produced by Syracuse Esports, and provided coverage of all Rocket League matches simultaneously during the second semester.

 Branding

-The conference’s official colors are blue (#0047ab) and white (#FFFFFF).
+The conference's official colors are blue (#0047ab) and white (#FFFFFF).
 Its official abbreviation is PEC.
-The league’s shield-style logo is used across broadcast, social media, and website branding.
+The league's shield-style logo is used across broadcast, social media, and website branding.